Hopac/Hopac/Docs/Programming.md

   choice of which operation is performed then depends on whichever alternative becomes available at run time.
-* **Synchronous** means that rather than building up a queue of messages for another job to examine, jobs can communicate via rendezvous.
+* **Synchronous** means that rather than building up a queue of messages for another job to examine, jobs can communicate via *rendezvous*.
 Two jobs can meet so that one job can give a message to another job that takes the message.
 * **Lightweight** means that creating a new synchronous channel takes very little time (a single memory allocation) and a channel takes very little